The Boys (1991 film): Critical reception

-Reportedly, upon release, the film was highly acclaimed.
+Upon release, the film was highly acclaimed.

 Allmovie gave the film three out of five stars and wrote "The Boys is an "a clef" celebration of the famed script writing team of Richard Levinson and William Link.
 Link himself wrote this story about two lifelong collaborator/friends.
 Some observers have suggested that Link penned this tale more out of guilt than friendship; whatever the case, he wisely avoids overloading the material with sentiment, allowing the "boys" to kid around and squabble as much as they ever had.
 As a bonus, there's a Columbo-style mystery angle in the proceedings to keep the hard-core Levinson/Link fans happy."

-Around the time of the original broadcasting, Entertainment Weekly awarded the film a C grade and wrote "Woods and Lithgow spend the length of the movie examining their friendship and talking, talking, talking.
+Entertainment Weekly awarded the film a C grade and wrote "Woods and Lithgow spend the length of the movie examining their friendship and talking, talking, talking.
 Although Woods has a girlfriend and Lithgow a wife, much of The Boys operates like a two-character play.
 The Boys is an exhausting, all-too-cleverly-crafted tragicomedy.
 The TV movie was written by William Link, who for years wrote and produced scripts with his partner, Richard Levinson.
 Levinson died in 1987; The Boys is clearly Link's salute to his collaborator and friend.
 This noble, heartfelt gesture has yielded a sentimental story."

 Sky Movies gave a favorable review, stating "This TV movie will be of interest to anyone who has ever sat through a Columbo case or a Murder, She Wrote mystery.
 It tells the story of the final months in the life of their creator Richard Levinson as he fought lung cancer.
 It was penned by his partner-in-crime William Link, which makes it all the more poignant.
 Given the subject matter, The Boys is surprisingly funny.
 The plot bubbles along nicely and only puts a foot wrong when it tries to be clever or ends up a touch melodramatic.
 But Artie and Walter emerge as real flesh and blood characters and no-one can doubt the depth of feelings harboured by Link for his late colleague or the pain at his loss."